wildermedeiros/BlazorAppWasmAuth/README.md

-## Blazor web assembly standalone app with OIDC authentication
+## Blazor WebAssembly Standalone App with OIDC Authentication

-1. Create a blazor web assembly standalone app with Microsoft Identity or add the `Microsoft.AspNetCore.Components.WebAssembly.Authentication`to a existent project
+This steps provides instructions for setting up a standalone Blazor WebAssembly application using OpenID Connect (OIDC) authentication with Microsoft Identity.

+### Prerequisites

+- Visual Studio or VSCode;
+- Docker;
+- Keycloak configuration.

+### Setup

+**1. Create/Update Project:**
+- To create a new Blazor WebAssembly project, use the appropriate template available in Visual Studio or via the CLI.
+- To add OIDC authentication to an existing project, include the dependency `Microsoft.AspNetCore.Components.WebAssembly.Authentication`.

+> **Note: It is more convenient to create a new project based on Microsoft Identity.**

+**2. Setup authentication in the `Program.cs`:**

-2. In the `Program.cs` file add:
+Add the following code block to your `Program.cs` file to set up OIDC authentication:

 ```cs
 builder.Services.AddOidcAuthentication(options =>
 {